Xubuntu/wiki.xubuntu.org/Xubuntu-18.04-Release-Notes.md

 application due to recent developments in GTK.
 It may return in a later release, but with limited functionality or theme support.

-The Greybird GTK theme has been updated to version 3.22.6.
-This feature release includes Chrome/ium GTK 3 styles, a new dark theme, smaller switches, and improved scales.
+The Greybird GTK theme has been updated to version 3.22.8.
+This feature release includes improved HiDPI support, Chrome/ium GTK 3 styles, a new dark theme, smaller switches, and improved scales, and greater consistency between GTK 2 and GTK 3 applications.

 ### Panel Plugins